CodebyCR/CodebyCR/README.md

 # Hi there, I'm [Christoph](https://github.com/CodebyCR) 👋

 - 😄 I'm a full stack Java programmer by profession.
-- ✔️ Coding in C++, Python or Swift is my hobby, but I'm interested in new syntaxes at any time.
+- ✔️ I love to code in C++, Python or Swift, but I'm interested in new syntaxes at any time.
-- 🎶 I love making HipHop / Urban style beats. #TeamProTools #TeamLogic
+- 🎶 I'm beatmaker.
 - 🐶 I'm a Dog dad.

 <br/>
 <br/>

-## Languages and Tools:
+## ⚒ Languages and Tools:
 <!-- Java -->
 <img align="left" alt="java" width="30" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/java/java-original.svg" />